Capital punishment in Iran: Tazir/deterrent crimes

 In drug cases, a record of the amount of drugs a person is caught with is kept, so that the information is available in the event of a later arrest.
 Once a certain cumulative amount above is reached, the person is sentenced to the death penalty or life imprisonment.
 The offense should be deemed tantamount to "mofsede-fel-arz" in order for the perpetrator to be executed.

 Drug crimes, smuggling, and crimes against the stability of the country are tried in the Revolutionary Court system, a special court that handles such cases relating to national security.
 In 2011, the right of appeal was revoked for certain drug crimes, and instead, the case must be appealed to the Prosecutor-General of Iran.
 Mitigating factors allow the judge to give a lesser penalty of life imprisonment (which can be decreased upon appeal).
 In practice, the majority of dealers get a prison sentence on first offense, but on the second or third offense, they are executed or sentenced to life imprisonment.
 In armed drug smuggling cases, the prisoner often must serve a prison sentence prior to execution (typically 5–10 years).
 Most executed drug dealers have been implicated in other crimes at some point (including theft, robbery, rape, and murder).

-Iran is currently fighting a major drug war on its provinces in the east, primarily Sistan and Baluchistan province and parts of Khorasan province.
+Iran is currently fighting a major drug war on its provinces in the east, primarily the Sistan and Baluchistan province and parts of Khorasan province.
 Since Iran borders Afghanistan and Pakistan, the two largest opium-producing countries in the world, Iran is a major trafficking route to Europe and the west.
 Since 2000, up to 2,000 Iranian soldiers have died fighting armed drug cartels and smugglers.
 Most of Iran's executions are related to drug trafficking—a recent announcement by the judiciary said that 74% of executions in Iran were drug-related.
 In 2015, according to Iran's vice-president for women and family affairs, Shahindokht Molaverdi, in an unnamed village in Sistan and Baluchistan every adult male was executed on drugs charges.

 In 2016 lawmakers proposed a bill to end capital punishment for drug offences.
 A justice minister also supported the proposal.